vijaykumar18/Simulations_exposure_measurement_error/README.md

 3) The results of all simulations will be saved in Results, and there is a visualization R script.
 Run that to get the required plots and compare them to the figures in the paper.

-I am also attaching data I have already created using step #1.
+Data is already created using step #1.
 I would suggest going through step #3, and once everything looks good, generating the data by yourself using step #1 and then doing step #2 to 3 again to make sure everything looks good.

 The Figure 2 to 5 in paper is coming from experiment rxp_001, Figure 6 to 9 in paper is coming from experiment exp_002, and Figure 10 to 13 in paper is coming from experiment exp_003,

-#Note Directory: DiffMeasError is the main folder but everything else in inside the exp subfolder
+# Note Directory: DiffMeasError is the main folder but everything else in inside the exp subfolder

 # details of experiments
 # Note there were around fifty experiments in total but we have included top three which are used in paper.

 Note details of each experiment. author, exp_xxx, detil about simulations.
-#exp_001, vijay, first experiment with multiple scripts runnin in screen sessions, scenario      (Paper Scenaro-1)
+# exp_001, vijay, first experiment with multiple scripts runnin in screen sessions, scenario      (Paper Scenaro-1)
-#exp_002, vijay, added +0.25 in mean of PM25 (Paper Scenaro-2)
+# exp_002, vijay, added +0.25 in mean of PM25 (Paper Scenaro-2)
-#exp_003, vijay, added -0.25 in mean of PM25 (Paper Scenaro-3)
+# exp_003, vijay, added -0.25 in mean of PM25 (Paper Scenaro-3)